jeffsf/pyDE1/README.md

 IS WITH YOU.
 SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.

-## What's New
+## What's (Not So) New

+_**Please see CHANGELOG.md for more newer details**_

 ### 0.2.0

 #### Inbound Control and Query API

 An inbound API has been provided using a REST-like interface over HTTP.
-The API should be reasonably complete in its payload and method definitions and comments are welcomed on its sufficency and completeness.
+The API should be reasonably complete in its payload and method definitions and comments are welcomed on its sufficiency and completeness.

 Both the inbound and outbound APIs run in separate *processes* to reduce the load on the controller itself.